Iver B. Neumann

 Iver Brynild Neumann (born 10 October 1959) is a Norwegian political scientist and social anthropologist.
 He is Director of the Fridtjof Nansen Institute at Polhøgda, Lysaker, a position he has held since December 2019.
 From 2012-2017 he was the Montague Burton Professor of International Relations at the London School of Economics and Political Science.
-He has also served as Research Director and Director at the Norwegian Institute of International Affairs (NUPI) and Adjunct Professor in International Relations at the Norwegian University of Life Sciences.
+He has also served as Research Director and Director at the Norwegian Institute of International Affairs (NUPI) and adjunct professor in International Relations at the Norwegian University of Life Sciences.

-Early life
+Early life and education

 The son of Hjob Henrich Neumann (1914-1983), professor in Geology at the University of Oslo and Rigmor Neumann née Bakke (1925-2005), dentist, Neumann was born into a family of Norwegian civil servants and grew up in a Western suburb of Oslo.
 His early schooling was in the natural sciences (examen artium, Persbraaten Gymnas, Oslo, 1978).

-Studies

 Following two years of studying Russian at the Norwegian Army Language School (a NATO spin-off of the U. S. Defense Language Institute), he went in for the humanities.
 After studies in Russian, English, Social Anthropology and Political Science at the University of Oslo, he abandoned an M. Phil.
 Programme in English language and literature to finish an M.Phil. in Political Science (1987).
 He then went up to Oxford to study International Relations, in his own account in order to join the English School of International Relations theory, earning an M. Phil, in 1989 and a D. Phil. in 1992.